Below are the key dates for personal, employment and business tax including VAT and payroll.

 In addition, trusts have:

-The main deadline is 12 months after the end of the accounting period for submission of the corporate tax return, which could be any day of the year but generally the end of most months.
+The corporation tax filing deadline for a company is 12 months after the end of its accounting period.
+This could be any day of the year but would generally fall at the end of a month.

 Corporate tax payment is as follows: